 Recess and lunch

 Boarders go to the Dining Room at lunchtime to eat.
 Recess snacks are packed at breakfast.
 After eating they can join their day friends in the school grounds or attend lunchtime activities.

 At the conclusion of the school day, students return to their boarding house where they are greeted by their House Supervisor.
 Afternoon tea is provided (in the dining room) for them.
 At this time students’ can change out of their uniform and enjoy some free time.
 Structured activities are provided throughout the week.

 Some students have sports training or practices to attend during this time.

 Dinner commences at 6 pm sharp in the Dining Room.
 Students are asked to wear closed shoes in the Dining Hall always and participate in the prayer roster and cleaning duties.

 Year 7-10 boarders need to be in bed by 9.30 pm with lights out at 10 pm.
 Year 10, 11 & 12 students are to be in bed at 10 pm with lights out at 10.30 pm.

 Weekends in the Monivae Boarding Houses are a bit more casual and relaxed.
 Students involved in sport need to rise and prepare for their commitment.
 Other students may choose to sleep in if not playing a sport.
-All boarders are to be awake by 9 am for breakfast at 10 am, lunch at 12 pm, Weekend Mass at St Mary's Parish Saturday/Sunday and dinner at 6 pm.
+All boarders are to be awake by 9 am for breakfast at 10 am, lunch at 12 pm, Weekend Mass at St Mary's Parish or Monivae College Chapel, Saturday/Sunday and dinner at 6 pm.